 The members of the Audit Committee are Francis A. Doyle (Chair), Peter K. Hoffman, Sir Paul Judge and Nancy F. Koehn.
-The Board has determined that each member of the Audit Committee is independent as defined in the NYSE Independence Rules and the rules of the SEC.
-The Board has also determined that Mr. Doyle is an audit committee financial expert within the meaning of Item 7 (d) (3) (iv) of Schedule 14A of the Securities and Exchange Act of 1934, as amended (Exchange Act) and has "accounting or related financial management expertise" within the meaning of the applicable New York Stock Exchange rules.
+The Board has determined that each member of the Audit Committee is independent as defined in the NYSE Independence Rules and the rules of the Securities and Exchange Commission (SEC).
+The Board has also determined that Mr. Doyle is an audit committee financial expert within the meaning of Item 407 (d) (5) (ii) of Regulation S-K of the Securities and Exchange Act of 1934, as amended, (Exchange Act) and has "accounting or related financial management expertises" within the meaning of the applicable New York Stock Exchange rules.
 The Audit Committee was established in accordance with Section 3(a)(58) of the Exchange Act.